-For the ninth year in a row, identity theft was the No. 1 consumer complaint area; 26 percent of all consumer complaints were related to identity theft.
-And many instances of identity theft are perpetrated by someone government documents / benefits fraud at 15 percent and employment fraud at 15 percent.
+Identity theft remains the No. 1 consumer complaint area; 13 percent of all consumer complaints were related to identity theft.
+And many instances of identity theft are perpetrated by someone the victim knows.

-Credit card fraud was the most common

-form of reported identity theft, with 20

-percent of complaints.
-Next were
+Government documents/benefits fraud was the most common form of reported identity theft, with 39 percent of complaints.
+Next were credit card fraud at 17 percent, telephone or utilities fraud at 13 percent and bank fraud at 8 percent.